 Storing Instruction for Terik Tahu Tempe

-If you have leftover terik tahu tempe, there are two ways to store it: the regular way and the traditional Indonesian way.
-I usually use the traditional method, but it is up to your comfort level and preference.
+If you have leftover terik tahu tempe, there are two ways to store it: the regular and traditional Indonesian ways.
+I usually use the conventional method, but it depends on your comfort level and preference.

 Regular Method